zowe/docs-site/docs/user-guide/mvd-configuration.md

 ```
 ### Old defaults
 Prior to Zowe release 2.0.0, the location of the configuration directories were initialized to be within the `<INSTANCE_DIR>` folder unless otherwise customized.
-2.0.0 does have backwards compatibility for the existence of these directories, but `<INSTANCE_DIR>` folder no longer exists, so they should be migrated to new locations.
+2.0.0 does have backwards compatibility for the existence of these directories, but `<INSTANCE_DIR>` folder no longer exists, so they should be migrated to match the ones specified in `zowe.yaml`.

 | Folder | New Location | Old Location | Note
 |--------|--------------|--------------|-----